Luwat/smart-todo/README.md

+# Smart-Todo App

+This app is built with the React.js using Vite build.

+The following 3rd party packages were included for seemless local running of the application.

+- React-Router
+- UUID
+- JSON Server
+-Tailwind CSS

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.